18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * Click on 18f.gsa.gov and click open.

->Voila!
-You can now see all of the files that make up the site.
-It should look like this.
+**Voila!
+You can now see all of the files that make up the site.** It should look like this.

 ![Screen Shot: All of the files that make up the 18F site](/assets/blog/github-tutorial/image10.png)

->We now want to create a branch where you can make changes to the website.
-A branch is basically a way to make changes to a file that only belong to you.
-Someone else has to approve those changes before they go live on the site.
+> We now want to create a branch, or a sandbox where you can make changes to the website.
+On this team we always work on branches.
 This allows you to collaborate with teammates without intefering with other people's existing work.

 * To create a new branch, type `git checkout -b your-name-post` (The name of the branch can be anything but it should be descriptive.)

->This also moves you onto that branch.
+The command `git checkout` tells `git` to work on a different branch.
+The `-b <branch-name>` tells it to create the branch if it does not exist yet.

 * Type `git status` to make sure you're now on the branch.
 You should see something that looks like this: